 Arnaia and Afitos

-Two very different villages, two gems, each with its own traditions.
-Cobblestones, traditional Macedonian architecture, restoration projects, museums.
-Their charm will take you back to village life as it was many years ago.
+Two very different villages, each with its own traditions.
+With cobblestones, traditional Macedonian architecture, restoration projects and museums, their charm will take you back to village life as it was many years ago.

 The Potidaia Canal

 A narrow isthmus joins the peninsula of Kassandra to the mainland.
 The canal was begun by King Kassander of Macedonia, whose aim was not only to facilitate navigation but also to protect Thessaloniki.

 There’s nothing quite like Christmas in Halkidiki, a place that quite literally cultivates an essential element of the festive season.
 In the village of Taxiarchis in central Halkidiki, entire families are engaged in the work of growing fir trees on the beautiful mountain of Holomonta.